MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

   <details>
   <summary>To ask for additional consent using the Auth API, follow these steps:</summary>

-    1. The token retrieved using `getAuthToken()` must be exchanged on the server-side using Azure AD [on-behalf-of flow](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to get access to those other Graph APIs.
+    1. The token retrieved using `getAuthToken()` must be exchanged on the server-side using Azure AD [on-behalf-of flow (OBO)](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) to get access to those other Graph APIs.
 Ensure you use the v2 Graph endpoint for this exchange.
     2. If the exchange fails, Azure AD returns an invalid grant exception.
 It usually responds with one of the two error messages, `invalid_grant` or `interaction_required`.
     3. When the exchange fails, you must ask for consent.
 Use the user interface (UI) to ask the app user to grant other consent.
 This UI must include a button that triggers an Azure AD consent dialog using [Silent authentication](~/concepts/authentication/auth-silent-aad.md).
     4. When asking for more consent from Azure AD, you must include `prompt=consent` in your [query-string-parameter](~/tabs/how-to/authentication/auth-silent-aad.md#get-the-user-context) to Azure AD, otherwise Azure AD wouldn't ask for other scopes.